Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Safety is paramount when working on your vehicle, so having a jack and jack stands is non-negotiable.
 These tools will allow you to lift the car off the ground securely, providing you with enough space to work comfortably underneath.
 Always remember to place the jack stands on a firm, level surface to prevent any accidents.

 In summary, the tools needed for this brake pad and rotor replacement project are the socket set for loosening/tightening bolts, a C-clamp for compressing the caliper piston, and a jack and jack stands for safely lifting the vehicle.
-With these tools in hand, you’re ready to tackle the next steps in the process.
+With these in hand, you’re ready to tackle the next steps in the process.

 Remember, safety comes first, so always take the necessary precautions when working on your vehicle.
 Let’s dive into the next stages of this project with confidence and determination.